 Travelling abroad for dental treatment is only worth it if you are getting some procedure that is expensive and complex; small treatments are simply not worth it.

 Like all clinics that deal with dental tourism, we work with only the best materials.
-We use the same materials in our Budapest sites as in our London dental clinic - no flimsy materials, but the same ones you are used to.
+We use quality materials in our Budapest dental clinic - no flimsy materials, but the same ones you are used to.

-Our staff members all speak English, as they work in London, and our dentists are also tested to see if they meet our very high standards of spoken English.
+Our staff members all speak English, , and our dentists are also tested to see if they meet our very high standards of spoken English.
 Call our multilingual customer care staff and come in for a chat with one of our dentists, the same one who will be providing his or her services to you in Budapest.

 It is true that popping over to Budapest for a filling is, economically speaking, definitely not worth it, but if you are getting something more complex, it is, and certain procedures may make it more worth it than others.
-Come in to our London office and have a consultation, and ask for a price in Budapest as well.
+Come in to our Budapest office and have a consultation, and ask for the prices as well.

 Veneers are not only for people who want to change the form of their teeth or consider any other cosmetic dental procedures.
 Veneers can help partly broken teeth the same way.
 Dr Ehreth helped her patient with a veneer solution.
 See for your self.